497 Main Road

 Mobile: +61 (0)413993911

-Our Granton land comprising 81.85 hectares is for sale.
-There is potential for a tourism venture near the top of Snake Mount and a sustainability resort and mountain bike training establishment and track is suggested.
+Our Granton land comprising >80 ha is for sale.
+There is potential for housing, a tourism venture near the top of Snake Mount and a sustainability resort and mountain bike training establishment and track is suggested.
+When making roads with excess cut there is likely to be a market soon for stone during the construction of the new Bridgewater bridge.

-Now you can have some of the last land that will be available as larger allotments close to Glenorchy.
+You could be buying some of the last land that will be available as larger allotments close to Glenorchy or Hobart.

 12 Harbinger Lane